someparty/someparty/source/articles/2017-07-23-victory-lap.html.markdown

 ##Of Note

 Pittsburgh's [Cruel Noise Records](https://www.cruelnoiserecords.com/) has set a release date for the six-song 7" [*Sweet Boy*](https://www.discogs.com/Booji-Boys-Sweet-Boy-/release/10593600) from the [Booji Boys](https://boojiboysfuneral.bandcamp.com/).
-The release, which compiles material the Halifax band originally made available on a limited run of tapes, now has an August 18th release date attached.
+The record, which compiles material the Halifax band originally made available on a limited run of tapes, now has an August 18th date attached.
 There are five originals in the set along with a cover of The Undertones' "Family Entertainment."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cLYWO82FFq8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>